FrodgE/fetch-user-environment/README.md

 ## Configuration

 This extension requires that the shared locations to retrieve the settings and extensions are specified.
-A prompt requesting the paths to the shared locations will be displayed upon the first *manual* use from the command pallete.
+A prompt requesting the paths to the shared locations will be displayed upon the first *manual* use from the command palette.
 The paths can also be updated manually.

 For example on a Windows system with a shared network resource mapped to Z drive the configuration may look as follows: